Worklytics/psoxy/docs/authentication-authorization.md

   - Slack authenticates via Client Credentials (a Slack App token)
   - Salesforce authenticates via Client Credentials (a Salesforce App client id + secret)
   - Zoom authenticates via Client Credentials (a Zoom App client id + secret)

+In all cases relying on secrets (a key, client secret, token, etc) to authenticate, these values are stored in the secret store implementation of your Host cloud provider (eg, GCP Secret Manager) and **never** passed to or accessed by Worklytics.
+Worklytics has no means to directly connect to any of your data sources.